 My vision of healthcare was starting to take shape.

 After finishing my certification through the Wellspring School for the Healing Arts, I completed my certification as a Functional Nutritionist with Andrea Nakayama.
-After working in private practice with the wonderful folks of Watershed Wellness in SE Portland, I spread my wings into clinical practice.
-I began working side by side with Dr. Maggie Yu in her Functional Medicine practice.
-Together, we created a new approach to health care for people with autoimmune disease.
-This model of healthcare, between a functional nutritionist and doctor, is one I am proud to be a part of and believe it is unstoppable and profound.
-As a team, we currently run an 8 Week Online Program.
+After working in private practice with the wonderful folks of Watershed Wellness in SE Portland, I began working as a Clinical Nutritionist, where I worked side by side with Dr. Maggie Yu for two years.
+Together, we created a new approach to healthcare for people with autoimmune disease based in Functional Medicine with special attention to mental health.
+This model of healthcare, between a functional nutritionist and doctor, was a wonderful pairing that I was proud to be a part of.
+As a team, we designed, developed and launched an online program that has helped hundreds of people reclaim their health through community and education.

 I live in Portland, Oregon on a small urban farm with my sweetie.
 I still teach yoga and love integrating a deep anatomical knowledge and mindfulness in my work.
 I currently offer functional nutrition to private clients and teach workshops in my local community.
 In my free time, you can find me by a river, on a mountain, in my kitchen or gardening.
 I look forward to meeting you.